mccnick/secoms319_final-project/README.md

 _____

 <div align="center">
-I was commended by my Computer Science Professor, Dr. Abraham Aldaco, for my work, implementation and passion on this project.
+I was commended by my Computer Science Professor, <a href="https://www.cs.iastate.edu/people/abraham-aldaco">Dr. Abraham Aldaco</a>, for my work, implementation and passion on this project.
 He invited me to showcase my project to new students in the course the following semester:

 </div>